rust-lang/rust-wiki-backup/Meeting-weekly-2013-12-10.md

 - 'self? (pcwalton)

 # Status
+NB: "tvland" refers to remote people in the meeting, since they appear on a TV screen.

 - acrichto: landed LTO, fixing races in std::comm, extracting libgreen/libnative
 - pnkfelix: borrowck bugs, GC